facebookresearch/maws/README.md

 To get started with playing with our models immediately, we have a notebook available to play with on [Colab](https://colab.research.google.com/github/facebookresearch/maws/blob/main/clip_example.ipynb), or [locally](clip_example.ipynb) for running our models in zero-shot mode.

 For building any of our models, select which model type you would like to build.
 We have models available for:
-1. `model_type="maws"`: MAWS (MAE→WSP) pretraining, i.e. MAE pre-pretraining followed by WSP pretraining
+1. `model_type="maws"`: MAWS (MAE→WSP) pretraining, i.e. MAE pre-pretraining followed by WSP pretraining.
+We also have ImageNet-1k finetuned weights for MAWS models using the same model type.
 1. `model_type="maws_clip"`: MAWS pretrained models along with LiT aligned text encoders for CLIP style zero shot classification
 1. `model_type="mae"`: MAE pretrained models
 1. `model_type="mae_in1k"`: MAE pretrained on ImageNet-1k models